macgregor/html_to_epub/README.md

 #About
 I was reading a rather long web series and got tired of keeping track of my place across multiple devices and draining my pathetic phone battery.
-Unfortunately the author decided not to provide an ebook in an form in hopes that he would be able to sell a book deal one day.
+Unfortunately the author decided not to provide an ebook in any form in hopes that he would be able to sell a book deal one day.
 I wish him luck in that endevour, but I am not content to wait.
 Python to the rescue.